nelson123-lab/my-Data-Science-learnings/README.md

    Audience growth rate measures how many new followers your brand gets on social media within a certain amount of time.
    It is usually measured as percentage increase compared to your old followers.

+## Engagement Metrices

 4. Engagement Rate
    Engagement Rate measures the number of engagements (reactions, comments and shares) your content gets as a percentage of your audience.

 5. Amplification rate
    Amplification Rate is the ratio of shares per post to the number of overall followers.
 Basically, the higher your amplification rate, the more your followers      are expanding your reach for you.

 6. Virality rate
    -Measures how your content is spreading exponentially.
 Virality rate is similar to amplification rate in that it measures how much your content is shared.

+## Video Metrices

+1. Video views